googleapis/google-api-php-client/docs/oauth-server.md

 If your application doesn't run on Google App Engine or Google Compute Engine, you must obtain these credentials in the Google Developers Console.
 To generate service-account credentials, or to view the public credentials that you've already generated, do the following:

-If your application runs on Google App Engine, a service account is set up automatically when you create your project.

-If your application doesn't run on Google App Engine or Google Compute Engine, you must obtain these credentials in the Google Developers Console.
-To generate service-account credentials, or to view the public credentials that you've already generated, do the following:

 1. Open the [**Service accounts** section](https://console.developers.google.com/permissions/serviceaccounts?project=_) of the Developers Console's **Permissions** page.
 2. Click **Create service account**.
 3. In the **Create service account** window, type a name for the service account and select **Furnish a new private key**.
 If you want to [grant G Suite domain-wide authority](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority) to the service account, also select **Enable G Suite Domain-wide Delegation**.
 Then, click **Create**.